Ayr State High School

-Ayr State High School is a heritage-listed state secondary school at 82-90 Wickham Street, Ayr, Shire of Burdekin, Queensland, Australia.
+Ayr State High School is a heritage-listed state secondary school at 82–90 Wickham Street, Ayr, Shire of Burdekin, Queensland, Australia.
 It is one of three high schools in Ayr, the others being Burdekin Catholic High School and Burdekin Christian College.
 Ayr State High School was designed by Department of Public Works (Queensland) and built from 1935 to 1937.
 It was also known as Ayr State High and Intermediate School.
 It was added to the Queensland Heritage Register on 13 January 1995.

 Facilities

 The school has eleven buildings, including a fifty-seat auditorium and a multi-purpose shelter with a capacity of well over seven hundred for the school's 500 students.

-In 2012 all students were given the chance to be issued with a take home laptop.

-Staff

-The school is run by Principal Craig Whitred and Deputy Principals Lesley Olsen and Andrea Aleksic.
-There are 67 full-time staff.
-The region the school operates in is run by Richard English.

-Sport

-Each year students compete in a wide variety of sporting competitions including a swimming and athletics competition.
-Sports houses include Banks (red), Macquarie (yellow), Philip (blue) and Cook (green), named after famous explorers in the region.